-In short, setting the price of your training course could lead to increased revenues, and potentially without adding material costs.
+In short, when you set the price of a training course well, this could lead to increased revenues, and potentially without adding material costs.
 But for many years, many training businesses based pricing on a rather archaic cost-plus formula.
 This would typically be calculated by adding up the venue, trainer, and other costs, and adding on a 20 per cent profit margin to achieve your price.
 This has two drawbacks.
 Firstly, it often ignored other costs such as overheads, meaning the profit assumption was often incorrect.
 Secondly, it ignored the value of the service.
-The last couple of years have seen a dramatic shift to digital learning services, which makes cost plus even more problematic.
-This offers new opportunities, but also challenges in pricing.
+In recent years we've seen a dramatic shift to digital learning services, which makes cost plus even more problematic.
+This offers both opportunities and challenges in pricing.

 How to value price for training courses